Detecting AI-Generated Images via Diffusion Snap-Back Reconstruction: A Forensic Approach

 \subsection{Manifold-Based Forensics and Feature Design}

-Traditional image forensics frequently relies on pixel- or frequency-level cues (such as camera sensor noise, JPEG artifacts)~\cite{pentland1994statistics}.
-More recently, manifold-based reasoning has emerged: the idea that generative models implicitly learn a data manifold, and that synthetic images lie on or near it whereas real images lie off manifold~\cite{song2024manifpt,jiang2025regap}.
-A few methods attempt to exploit this by modelling reconstruction or projection error into latent spaces.
-Yet many of these approaches either rely on costly inversion of generative models, or assume that the same generation model is used for detection.
-As a result, generalisation across unseen models and content types remains limited.
+Traditional image forensics relies on pixel- or frequency-level cues, including sensor noise and compression artifacts~\cite{pentland1994statistics}.
+More recently, manifold-based reasoning has gained attention, suggesting that generative models learn implicit data manifolds where synthetic images lie on or near the manifold, while real images may deviate~\cite{song2024manifpt,jiang2025reconstruction_geometric}.
+Some approaches leverage reconstruction or projection errors in latent spaces; however, many require costly inversion procedures or assume knowledge of the generation model.
+As a result, generalization across unseen architectures and content types remains challenging.